 It was unbelievable to me how much a half-day private ski lesson transformed my first slightly-awkward bunny slope run into skills that could have me navigating down black diamonds again, if need be.

 This is the best part.
 Make it a goal to do something in Mammoth Lakes that you haven’t done before.
 You won’t regret it.

 For me, this was cross-country skiing and snowmobiling.

 Driving a snowmobile is not nearly as hard as you’d imagine.
 The trails were beautifully-groomed and pretty empty during my tour which meant we could actually put the pedal to the metal for almost 90 minutes.
 This included free-riding through a big flat area with spectacular scenery all around.

 I was surprised by how much I liked moving at a slower pace and on flatter terrain.
-It is easier to learn than downhill skiing and a fantastic a great workout.
-In fact, there were a ton of school kids out on the groomed trails having an absolutely blast.
+It is easier to learn than downhill skiing and a fantastic workout.
+In fact, there were a ton of school kids out on the groomed trails having an absolute blast.

 I can’t wait to do both of these fun winter activities again.